 Farm forestry provides an alternative income that helps sustain farming communities, thereby promoting rural development and enabling people to remain on their land.
 Grant aid and premiums (annual payments) from the Forest Service assist farmers in making the long-term investment in trees.

-As part of the millennium (year 2000) celebrations over 1500 acres of native woodland were designated as "People's Millennium Forests".
-This native woodland (divided into 16 forests around the country) include newly planted areas that have been using native Irish seed and the restoration of native woodlands.
+As part of the millennium (year 2000) celebrations, over 1500 acres of native woodland were designated as "People's Millennium Forests".
+This native woodland (divided into 16 forests around the country) included newly planted areas with native Irish seed and the restoration of native woodlands.